dm-io dot

 Research & Savings

 You just want your car to work.
-As such, one question you may ask yourself when you have to get repairs or maintenance is, “If my car is under warranty, can I take it to any dealership?”
+As such, one question you may ask yourself when you have to get repairs or maintenance is, “Does warranty work have to be done at dealerships?”

 Does the Type of Warranty Matter?